greenwyrt/plover2CAT/docs/reference/dialogs.md

 Used to create indexes, setting prefixes and visibility + add entries and descriptions for each index.
 Also adds

 This dialog is non-modal.

+## Caption Dialog

+Used to set parameters for caption display and host endpoint for remote captions.

+This dialog is modal.

+## Audio Recording Settings Dialog

+Used to set parameters for audio recording on computer.

+- Input Device:  Choices will be any audio inputs available to the computer such as a microphone.
+If the computer has a microphone, and the headphone also has mic input, these will be different choices in the menu.

+- Audio Codec: Windows systems like have PCM WAV at a minimum.

+- File Container: A guess on the file format for the audio will be made based on the audio codec.
+If the codec is not one of the common ones, the audio file will not have a file extension, and users have to manually adding a file extension after recording is done.

+- Sample Rate and Channels can be left on default, and the software will pick the best fit.

+- Encoding Mode

+  - Constant Quality: The recording will be done based on the quality slider, varying the bitrate to keep the same quality.
+  - Constant Bitrate: The recording will use the same bitrate throughout, but quality of the recording will vary.

+By default, the audio recording is saved into the `audio` folder.